opticgroup/icmesh/index.md

 ---

 ## ✅ **Current Progress**
-- 1 solar node ☀️ is live on Hamilton Trail, with 3 more nodes locked and loaded for deployment 📡.
+- 1 solar node ☀️ is live on Hamilton Trail + 3 more nodes ready for deployment 📡.
 - Successful testing between Hamilton, Cooks, and even Coto De Caza 📶.
 - Tools for admins to expand and track the network: MQTT, MeshView, Maps 🗺️, and Grafana Dashboards 🌐.